Watering Plants with Milk

 2. The Recipe: The 50/50 Rule

-Warning: Never pour pure milk on a plant!
-This will clog the pores of the soil, create bad smells, and attract flies.
+Warning, never pour pure milk on a plant!
+This would clog the soil's pores, create bad odors, and attract flies.

 Mix well.
 It's ready!

-There are two schools of thought depending on the desired outcome:
+There are two schools of thought depending on the desired goal:

-To apply the milky mixture without drowning the plant, a fine and even mist is needed.
+To apply the milky mixture without drowning the plant, a fine and even mist is required.

 4. Which plants love it?

-• In the vegetable garden: Tomatoes, Courgettes, Peppers (which are heavy feeders of calcium).
+- In the vegetable garden: Tomatoes, Zucchini, Peppers (calcium-hungry).

 Tip: You can also use this mixture to polish the leaves of your Ficus or Monstera with a soft cloth!

-Now you know how to recycle your leftover milk.
-It's simple, free and effective.
+You now know how to recycle your leftover milk.
+It's simple, free, and effective.

-And for your daily watering (with plain water!), equip yourself in style:
+And for your daily watering (with clear water!), equip yourself with style:

 Bonjour,